United States court of appeals

 Post-1891 U.S. appellate circuit courts

-The United States courts of appeals are the intermediate appellate courts of the United States federal judiciary.
-They hear appeals of cases from the United States district courts and some U.S. administrative agencies, and their decisions can be appealed to the Supreme Court of the United States.
-The courts of appeals are divided into 13 "Circuits".
-Eleven of the circuits are numbered "First" through "Eleventh" and cover geographic areas of the United States and hear appeals from the U.S. district courts within their borders.
+The United States courts of appeals are the intermediate appellate courts of the U.S. federal judiciary.
+They hear appeals in cases from the U.S. district courts and from certain federal administrative agencies.
+Their decisions may be reviewed by the Supreme Court of the United States.
+The courts of appeals are organized into 13 "circuits".
+Eleven circuits, numbered "First" through "Eleventh", cover geographic areas of the United States and hear appeals from the U.S. district courts within their jurisdiction.
 The District of Columbia Circuit covers only Washington, DC.
-The Federal Circuit hears appeals from federal courts across the entire United States in cases involving certain specialized areas of law.
+The Federal Circuit has nationwide jurisdiction over appeals in certain specialized areas of law.

 Also known as...United States circuit courts, United States circuit court, United States circuit court of appeals, United States circuit courts of appeals, U.S. court of appeals, U.S. circuit court, U.S. circuit court of appeals, and United States courts of appeals